Algebraicity of ratios of Rankin-Selberg $L$-functions and applications to Deligne's conjecture

 Here $S$ is a sufficiently large set of places containing the archimedean places.
 Moreover, there exists a number field $\E(\itPsi)$ containing the rationality field of $\itPsi$ such that $\Omega({}^\sigma\!\itPsi) = \Omega(\itPsi)$ if $\sigma \in {\rm Aut}(\C/\E(\itPsi))$. \end{thm}

-\begin{rmk} The result in \cite[Corollary 0.0.2]{Liu2019b} is stated for $\F=\Q$ with $\GSp_{2n}$ and ${\rm Aut}(\C)$ replaced by $\Sp_{2n}$ and ${\rm Aut}(\C/\Q(\zeta_N))$ for some cyclotomic field $\Q(\zeta_N)$.
-The generalization to arbitrary $\F$ is straightforward.
-By considering the Hilbert--Siegel modular varieties associated to $\GSp_{2n,\F}$ instead of the connected Shimura varieties associated to $\Sp_{2n,\F}$, we can prove the full Galois-equivariance property over ${\rm Aut}(\C)$ by following the standard arguments as in \cite[\S\,3]{GL2016} for standard $L$-functions of unitary groups.
-The breakthrough of Liu is on the explicit computation of the archimedean doubling local zeta integrals. \end{rmk}
+\begin{rmk} The result in \cite[Corollary 0.0.2]{Liu2019b} is stated for \( \F = \Q \), with \( \GSp_{2n} \) and \( {\rm Aut}(\C) \) replaced by \( \Sp_{2n} \) and \( {\rm Aut}(\C/\Q(\zeta_N)) \) for some cyclotomic field \( \Q(\zeta_N) \).
+The generalization to arbitrary \( \F \) is straightforward (cf.\,\cite[Theorem 28.8]{Shimura2000}).
+By considering the Hilbert--Siegel modular varieties associated with \( \GSp_{2n,\F} \) instead of the connected Shimura varieties associated with \( \Sp_{2n,\F} \), we can establish the full Galois-equivariance property over \( {\rm Aut}(\C) \) by following the standard arguments as in \cite[\S\,3]{GL2016} for the standard \( L \)-functions of unitary groups.
+One of the key ingredients in \textit{loc.\ cit.} is the Galois-equivariance property of holomorphic degenerate Eisenstein series, given in \cite[Proposition 3.4.1]{GL2016}.
+We refer to \cite[Proposition 2.6]{Chen2021d} for the analogous result for Hilbert--Siegel Eisenstein series.
+Liu's breakthrough lies in the explicit computation of the archimedean doubling local zeta integrals.